Neil Hamilton (politician): Witness allegations

 On 25 October, the press reported new evidence of inappropriate witness contact.
 Later that day, Hamilton announced that he was dropping the action against Pedley.
 However, Pedley reaffirmed that he "had no intention of withdrawing from the case."
-Hamilton's announcement failed to quell demands for an enquiry and Campbell-Savours denounced Tebbit's tactic of making his statements outside the House of Commons chamber, accusing him of "a deliberate ploy to avoid placing himself in contempt by misleading the House in a personal statement".
+Hamilton's announcement failed to quell demands for an inquiry and Campbell-Savours denounced Tebbit's tactic of making his statements outside the House of Commons chamber, accusing him of "a deliberate ploy to avoid placing himself in contempt by misleading the House in a personal statement".
 He invited Tebbit to make a statement in the House."If he refuses, then the country will know that a conspiracy of silence is being engineered by senior figures to hide the truth."
 More information appeared in the press alleging witness interference, including the Hogan Memorandum, the internal BBC document listing the witnesses who had changed their account.
 The Independent revealed the existence of a taped conversation of a Tory witness being "shaken rigid" by Central Office's suggestion that the Berlin events had not happened and "no other witness would substantiate or give evidence about those alleged incidents" and the witness was told no other witness would back his account.
 The witness said, "this was like a bad dream."

 Campbell-Savours claimed this was proof of BBC nobbling and announced that he was sending his evidence to Sir Michael Havers, the Attorney General.
 In the Commons, Campbell-Savours stated: "Central Office set about an elaborate attempt to interfere directly with potential witnesses.
 Attempts were made to manage and rig statements by Mr. David Mitchell.
 I repeat what I have said previously, but additionally I am able to say today that there is a tape in existence that confirms the nature of the conspiracy to hide the truth, and which identifies persons.
 Today I have sent a transcript of that tape to the Attorney-General.
 I have to inform you, Mr. Speaker, that it is but one of two tapes.
 I await a transcript of the second tape."